SHIPPING TO CANADA & USA!

 Hey!
 Guess what!?!?
-The majority of what you’re drinking in Tea North™ is water!
+The majority of what you’re drinking in Tea North® is water!
 Shocker!

 While the beverage industry in most First World Countries continues to boom, we are very aware that there is a vast majority of the population that lives without clean drinking water.
 In our opinion, clean drinking water should be a basic human right, and everyone should have access to it.

-Now in 2020, we have changed our donation model to give $0.01 for every can we sell.
+In 2020, we have changed our donation model to give $0.01 for every can we sell.
 That may not seem like a lot, but if we sold 1,000,000 cans, we would be donating $10,000 per year.
-We are not a large company, but as our company grows, so to will our contribution to Water.org.
+We are not a large company, but as our company grows, so too will our contribution to Water.org.

-Contrary to popular belief that metal cans change the flavour of the product inside it, the inside of aluminum cans are coated with a food safe liner that protects the liquid from the metal can, and makes sure the flavour of what is inside is not affected.
+Contrary to popular belief (that metal cans change the flavour of the product inside it), the inside of aluminum cans are coated with a food safe liner that protects the liquid from the metal can, and makes sure the flavour is not affected.

-Most people don’t know this, but in 2015 we actually started in plastic bottles.
+Most people don’t know this, but in 2015 we actually first made Tea North in plastic bottles.
 We were very small, working out of David’s house, and that’s what was both available and affordable.
 When we made the move to a carbonated beverage, those plastic bottles did not work out… actually they exploded from the pressure, and we switched to glass bottles.

 We were in glass for two years and while glass is great, there are two big problems we had.